 Click the Run button, or select that option from the Script menu, to run the script.
 The output will be displayed in the log window below the script.
-You may also run a portion of the script.
-Select a number of commands and press the Run Selection button to run the selected commands.
+You may also run a portion of the script: select several commands and press the Run Selection button to run the selected commands.

 A script can be run manually.
-All commands or steps are then displayed as manual instructions.
-Click the Manual Run button in the toolbar or select the Manual Run option from the Script menu to run a script manually.
+All commands or steps will then be displayed as manual instructions.
+Click the Manual Run button in the toolbar or select the Manual Run option from the Script menu.

 A script may call other scripts.
-You may create a script, or suite, that only calls other scripts.
+You can create a script, or suite, that only calls other scripts.
 The suite would only contain a number of Call commands.

-The Call command may contain parameters to the script to execute.
-You may also specify a number of times to repeat the script before completing.
-For details, see the Call command in List of Commands.
+The Call command may contain parameters for the script to execute.
+You can also specify how many times to repeat the script before completion.
+For details, see the Call command in the List of Commands.

-Set StopIfFailed to No to prevent a suite from stopping if any of the called tests fails.
+Set StopIfFailed to No to prevent a suite from stopping if any of the called tests fail.

-A called script will inherit all the parameters and settings, except StopIfFailed, from the calling script.
+A called script will inherit all parameters and settings (except StopIfFailed) from the calling script.

 Test Suite Example:

 Blocks can be repeated.
-Use the Repeat command and specify the number of times to repeat.
-You may also iterate through all rows in a data file like in the example below:
+Use the Repeat command and specify how many times to repeat.
+You may also iterate through all rows in a data file, as shown in the example below:

-The Iteration parameter will be set to the current iteration starting with 1.
+The Iteration parameter will be set to the current iteration number, starting from 1.

-Pass parameters to a script to make the script more reusable.
-Keys and values are separated with an “=” sign and parameters are separated by an “&” character.
+Pass parameters to a script to make it more reusable.
+Keys and values are separated with an = sign, and parameters are separated by an &.
 Provide a list of parameters before or after the script, for example:

 Call “scripts/script1.txt” “sensitivity=90” “wait=1000”